-When it comes to location, the highest average paycheck ($36.00 per hour) can be spotted in San Francisco, Calif.; Indianapolis, Ind. ($23.99), Houston, Texas (about $22.11), and Louisville, Ky. ($20.49) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Webster, Texas — at approximately $14.48, salaries are some of the lowest in the country.
-Pay rates in the United States are highest in the state of California, where they average to around $31.28 per hour.
+When it comes to location, the highest average paycheck ($30.97 per hour) can be spotted in San Francisco, Calif.; St. Louis, Mo. (around $29.07), Chicago, Ill. ($26.44), and Fort Worth, Texas (about $25.00) are the next top-paying cities.
+Louisville, Ky. ranks low on the pay scale — at $18.77, it is one of the lowest-paid cities.
+Pay rates in the United States are highest in the state of Illinois, where they average to $28.57 per hour.

 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $21.52 per hour.
-When we consider tenure, a substantial portion of employees (29 percent) have been working for one to four years and make $20.79 per hour on average.
+For those with five to nine years of experience, average earnings amount to approximately $23.27 per hour.
+When we consider tenure, a substantial portion of employees (31 percent) have been working for one to four years and make about $21.98 per hour on average.

 Certifications and Degrees

-The best-paying skill to have in this role appears to be Rehabilitation; employees who claim this ability report median compensation of $26.33 per hour.
-Folks here also tend to know Geriatrics; on the survey, over a third of workers named it in their skills portfolios.
-Three more common skills are Long Term Care, Acute Care, and Elder Care.
+In this role, the best-paying skill appears to be Geriatrics; individuals who claim it among their capabilities enjoy a higher median salary of $27.07 per hour.
+Folks here also tend to know Long Term Care; on the survey, nearly one in four of workers named it in their skills portfolios.
+Rehabilitation, Acute Care, and Elder Care are also desirable skills.

 Benefits and Perks